Fauna of Florida

 Florida hosts many types of fauna.
 From coral reefs of the Florida Keys to the cypress swamps of the Panhandle, the state's diverse habitats are home to a variety of wildlife.
 Florida is among the top five states in terms of endemic species.
 There are over 700 terrestrial animals, 200 freshwater fish species, 1,000 marine fish and thousands of terrestrial insects and other invertebrates that inhabit the state.
 Florida's peninsular geography spans from subtropical to tropical zones, which, combined with its distinctive geology and climate, contribute to habitat diversity and an array of species.
 The native wildlife that exists in the state are of temperate and tropical origin.

-Florida once had a large number of extant species that formerly occupied the state in prehistoric and historic times, but became locally extinct; such as the California condor, Northern short-tailed shrew, magpie, indigo snake, northern leopard frog, porcupine, great black hawk, gray whale, red wolf, elk, hog-nosed skunk, gray wolf, underwood's bonneted bat, white-tailed jackrabbit, band-tailed pigeon, jaguar, grass wren, margay, jabiru, ocelot, ghost-faced bat, collared peccary, great-tailed grackle, ringed kingfisher, common opossum, grey-breasted crake, Northern jacana, yellow-headed caracara, ruffed grouse, Southern lapwing and greater prairie chicken.
+Florida once had a large number of species that formerly occupied the state in prehistoric and historic times, but became locally extinct or extirpated; such as the Florida short-faced bear, Florida black wolf, Dire wolf, Dexteria floridana, Florida bog lemming, Long-nosed peccary, Caribbean monk seal, Carolina parakeet, Great auk, Passenger pigeon, Ivory-billed woodpecker, Bachman's warbler, Dusky seaside sparrow, Pallid beach mouse, Chadwick Beach cotton mouse, Goff's pocket gopher, California condor, Island raccoon, Northern short-tailed shrew, magpie, indigo snake, northern leopard frog, porcupine, great black hawk, red wolf, elk, hog-nosed skunk, gray wolf, underwood's bonneted bat, Pristine mustached bat, white-tailed jackrabbit, band-tailed pigeon, jaguar, margay, jabiru, ocelot, ghost-faced bat, collared peccary, great-tailed grackle, ringed kingfisher, common opossum, gray-breasted crake, Northern jacana, yellow-headed caracara, ruffed grouse, Southern lapwing and greater prairie chicken.

 Mammals

 Aquatic mammal species are represented by the bottlenose dolphin, short-finned pilot whale, North Atlantic right whale and West Indian manatee.
-Terrestrial species; the Florida panther, northern river otter, mink, eastern cottontail rabbit, marsh rabbit, raccoon, striped skunk, squirrel, white-tailed deer, bobcat, red fox, gray fox, coyote, Florida black wolf, beaver, Florida black bear, nine-banded armadillo, and Virginia opossum.
+Terrestrial species; the Florida panther, northern river otter, mink, eastern cottontail rabbit, marsh rabbit, raccoon, striped skunk, squirrel, white-tailed deer, bobcat, red fox, gray fox, coyote, beaver, Florida black bear, nine-banded armadillo, and Virginia opossum.
 The only known calving area for the northern right whale is off the coasts of Florida and Georgia.

 The native bear population has risen from a historic low of 300 in the 1970s, to 3,000 in 2011.
 In Paynes Prairie Preserve State Park, The plains bison were reintroduced to the park from the Wichita Mountains Wildlife Refuge in 1975, as part of the park service goal of restoring Florida's natural resources to pre-European settler conditions; they roamed this area until the late 18th century.
 When bison sightings occur, they usually appear along the Cone's Dike trail.
 The herd was reduced from thirty-five to seven individuals in the mid-1980s after an outbreak of Brucellosis.
 In the late 1990s, the herd was again reduced after inbreeding concerns.
 The buffalo herd reached a peak of 70 animals in 2011.
 The park began culling excessive animals in 2012, allowing a target population of about 8 to 10 bison to be free to roam the Florida prairie.